 Ten Positive Ageing Goals

-Ten goals to inspire and shape actions to achieve the Positive Ageing Strategy.
+The Positive Ageing Strategy contains ten goals to inspire and shape actions to achieve the Strategy.

 Older people in New Zealand